 So, in this example full-body workout session, the total weight lifted would be 11,460 pounds.

-Nutrition plays a crucial role in weight loss.
-It involves the process of obtaining and consuming food that provides the necessary nutrients for optimal health and supports weight management goals.
-Understanding the basics of nutrition is essential for effective weight loss.
+Nutrition plays a key role in weight loss.
+It includes the process of getting and eating food that provides the necessary nutrients for good health and supports weight control goals.
+Understanding the basics of nutrition is important for effective weight loss.
 Key points include: